Dr Susan Woods

-Susan enjoys spending her time away from work with her partner and their two small children, visits to the beach and a family farm, and playing hockey.
+Outside of work, Susi enjoys spending time with her partner and two young children.
+She enjoys going to the beach, visiting the family farm and playing hockey.